doctorfree/RoonCommandLine/markdown/play_artist.1.md

 play_artist - Play Roon Library Artist

 # SYNOPSIS
-**play_artist** [ ARTIST ]
+**play_artist** [ ARTIST ] [ EXARTIST ]

 # DESCRIPTION
 Plays the Roon Library artist named *ARTIST*.
 If no library artist name matches *ARTIST* exactly, search for Roon Library artist whose name contains the case-sensitive string *ARTIST*.
-If there is a unique match on the search substring then *play_artist* will play that artist.
-If more than one Roon Library artist name matches the search substring then *play_artist* will return a list of matching artist names.
-To play an artist using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library artist name.
+If there is a match on the search substring then *play_artist* will play that artist.
+If more than one Roon Library artist name matches the search substring then *play_artist* will return a list of matching artist names and play the first one in the list.

 # COMMAND LINE OPTIONS
 **ARTIST**
 :  Provide an artist name, in quotes if it contains spaces, or a case-sensitive substring.
-A Roon library artist name matching the provided artist name or containing the substring will be played if a unique match is found.
+A Roon library artist name matching the provided artist name or containing the substring will be played if a match is found.

+**EXARTIST**
+: Provide an artist exclusion string, in quotes if it contains spaces.
+No Roon library artist names including the provided artist exclusion string will be played

 # EXAMPLES
 **play_artist Young**
 : Will play Roon library artist name "Young" if it exists.
+If not then it will play the Roon library artist whose name contains the string "Young" if a match is found.

+**play_artist Young Neil**
-If not then it will play the Roon library artist whose name contains the string "Young" if only one match is found.
+: Will play Roon library artist name "Young" if it exists.
+If not then it will play the Roon library artist whose name contains the string "Young" but not "Neil" if a match is found.

 # AUTHORS
 Written by Ronald Record github@ronrecord.com